Standardised workflow for mass spectrometry-based single-cell proteomics data processing and analysis using the scp package: Methods

 Note that samples are grouped by batches during the following filtering (see \emph{Note 1}).
 The filtering are only illustrated for batches CBIO715 and CBIO681.
 However, we applied the filtering similarly to all batches.

 \hypertarget{filtering-based-on-median-reporter-intensity}{ \paragraph{Filtering based on median reporter intensity} }

-separately using the \texttt{colMedians()} function.
+The median reporter ion intensity (RI) is computed for each cell separately using the \texttt{colMedians()} function.
 This information is stored with the cell annotations in the \texttt{colData} slot so that a filter can be applied based on this metric in subsequent steps.

 \begin{Shaded} \begin{Highlighting}[] \ControlFlowTok{for}\NormalTok{ (i }\ControlFlowTok{in} \FunctionTok{names}\NormalTok{(scp)) \{} \CommentTok{\# Extract log assay} \NormalTok{ logAssay }\OtherTok{\textless{}{-}} \FunctionTok{log}\NormalTok{(}\FunctionTok{assay}\NormalTok{(scp[[i]]))} \CommentTok{\# Compute median RI by cell} \NormalTok{ meds }\OtherTok{\textless{}{-}} \FunctionTok{colMedians}\NormalTok{(logAssay, }\AttributeTok{na.rm =} \ConstantTok{TRUE}\NormalTok{, }\AttributeTok{useNames =} \ConstantTok{TRUE}\NormalTok{)} \CommentTok{\# Store median RI in colData.} \FunctionTok{colData}\NormalTok{(scp)[}\FunctionTok{names}\NormalTok{(meds), }\StringTok{"log\_medianRI"}\NormalTok{] }\OtherTok{\textless{}{-}}\NormalTok{ meds} \NormalTok{\}} \end{Highlighting} \end{Shaded}